aminenahid/CERTIF/frontend/cert_front/README.md

 This project is was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project is using meterial-ui

-## tuto pour la premiere démo :)
+## Tuto pour la premiere démo :)

-to start the project in dev mode :
+### To start the project in dev mode :

 cd frontend/cert_front

 install yarn (apt install yarn)

-yarn add -r ./package.json
+install dependencies : yarn install or npm install

-yarn start
+start dev server : yarn start or npm start

 server will run on localhost:3000 couldn’t customize it when you are ready for it.